Sharkeon/de-Activate_WinKey/README.md

 # de-Activate_WinKey
-Simple Powershell-Script to deactivate and activate the Windows-Key, helpful for gaming.
+<b>Simple Powershell-Script to deactivate and activate the Windows-Key, helpful for gaming.</b>